Build your Visual C++ app

 You now see all the tasks that were automatically added to the build definition by the template.
 These are the steps that will automatically run every time you check in code.

 VSTS: Select Hosted VS2017.
-This is how you can use our pool of agents that have the software you need to build your app.
+This uses a VSTS pool of agents that have the software needed to build your app.